 If you’re looking for expert-level courses, Udacity is the closest competitor, as it also offers degree courses.
 However, Coursera offers far more courses than Udacity’s catalog of around 200.
 Udacity is also focused on technical topics, while Coursera covers a broader range.

-If you’re considering instructor expertise, Coursera is a better choice than Udemy, where anyone can be an instructor.
+If you’re considering instructor expertise, Coursera is a better choice than Udemy1, where anyone can be an instructor.
 Fiverr Learn also offers expert instructors, but the courses are focused on creativity and digital marketing for beginners, so Coursera is better for a wider range of skills for all levels.

 In terms of the in-course experience, my main comparisons were with Udemy and Fiverr Learn.
 Each offers video-based courses, though I found Coursera’s intuitive course dashboard and class notes to be big advantages for learners.